Hurrian language: History

 The earliest Hurrian text fragments consist of lists of names and places from the end of the third millennium BC.
-The first full texts date to the reign of king Tish-atal of Urkesh, at the start of the second millennium BC, and were found on a stone tablet accompanying the Hurrian foundation pegs known as the "Urkish lions".
+The first full texts date to the reign of King Tish-atal of Urkesh, at the start of the second millennium BC, and were found on a stone tablet accompanying the Hurrian foundation pegs known as the "Urkish lions".
 Archeologists have discovered the texts of numerous spells, incantations, prophecies and letters at sites including Hattusha, Mari, Tuttul, Babylon, Ugarit and others.
-Early study of the language, however, was entirely based on the Mitanni letter, found in 1887 at Amarna in Egypt, written by the Hurrian king Tushratta to the pharaoh Amenhotep III.
+Early study of the language, however, was entirely based on the Mitanni letter, found in 1887 at Amarna in Egypt, written by the Hurrian King Tushratta to the Pharaoh Amenhotep III.
 The Hurro-Urartian relation was recognized as early as 1890 by Sayce (ZA 5, 1890, 260–274) and Jensen (ZA 6, 1891, 34–72).
 After the fall of the Akkadian Empire, Hurrians began to settle in northern Syria, and by 1725 BC they constituted a sizable portion of the population of Yamhad.
 The presence of a large Hurrian population brought Hurrian culture and religion to Aleppo, as evidenced by the existence of certain religious festivals that bear Hurrian names.

-In the thirteenth century BC, invasions from the west by the Hittites and the south by the Assyrians brought the end of the Mitanni empire, which was divided between the two conquering powers.
+In the thirteenth century BC, invasions from the west by the Hittites and from the south by the Assyrians brought the end of the Mitanni empire, which was divided between the two conquering powers.
 In the following century, attacks by the Sea Peoples brought a swift end to the last vestiges of the Hurrian language.
-It is around this time that other languages, such as the Hittite language and the Ugaritic language also became extinct, in what is known as the Bronze Age collapse.
+It is around this time that other languages, such as the Hittite language and the Ugaritic language, also became extinct, in what is known as the Bronze Age collapse.
 In the texts of these languages, as well as those of Akkadian or Urartian, many Hurrian names and places can be found.

 Renewed interest in Hurrian was triggered by texts discovered in Boğazköy in the 1910s and Ugarit in the 1930s.
-Speiser (1941) published the first comprehensive grammar of Hurrian.
-Since the 1980s, the Nuzi corpus from the archive of Silwa-tessup has been edited by G. Wilhelm.
+In 1941, Speiser published the first comprehensive grammar of Hurrian.
+Since the 1980s, the Nuzi corpus from the archive of Šilwa-Teššup has been edited by G. Wilhelm.
 Since the late 1980s, significant progress was made due to the discovery of a Hurrian-Hittite bilingual, edited by E. Neu (StBoT 32).